emiller12/tennis-typescript-kata/README.md

 1. Open your favorite text editor with the following files:

   - TennisGame.ts - The given interface for this kata.
-Should not be modified.
+You will need to fill out the "Player" interface in here.
   - TennisGameImpl.ts - Your implementation of the TennisGame interface goes here.
   - TennisGameSpec.ts - Your test code goes here.